bemarlan/certificates/README.txt

 INTRODUCTION
 ------------

-The Certificate Generator module allows users to create PDFs by utilizing the jsPDF Library.
+The Certificates module allows users to create PDFs by utilizing the jsPDF Library.

  * For a information on jsPDF, visit